WHAT KIND OF TOYS CAN WE GIVE OUR BUNNY?

 A bunny with toys of his own will be more likely to leave your things alone!
 Try to avoid rubber toys.
 They will become lunch in short order and although I'm not aware of any serious consequences, but why tempt fate?

-You can buy all kinds of toys (see our catalog page under chew toys) but there are plenty right around your house.
+You can buy all kinds of toys (check out our catalog) but the best ones are right around your house.

 Empty aluminum soda cans are a particular favorite.
 They will roll it and scratch it and yes, even chew it.
 I've even seen bucks throw them at one another!
 Shove a rock down inside for some noisy entertainment (not recommended for house bunnies or you'll never sleep!).

-Cardboard toilet paper rolls are fun when stuffed with hay.
+Cardboard toilet paper rolls are fun and harmless when eaten.

 Empty oatmeal boxes with both ends cut out make a great tunnel or hurdle to jump over.